kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 know that this has succeeded?
 -->

-* Establish a standardized inventory cluster API to represent clusters.
+* Establish a standardized ClusterProfile API to represent clusters.
 * Lay the groundwork for multi-cluster tooling by providing a foundational component.
 * Accommodate multiple implementations to encourage flexibility and